-I wrongly assumed Craig Campbell who offers SEO services in the UK had been hired by MEP Nigel Farage to build his MEP website or maybe do some SEO work and he’d added a footer link: web designers and SEOs adding footer links from websites they build/work on is a common way for them to build backlinks.
-As long as they have permission for the links, no major problem, but some add them without permission.
+I wrongly assumed Craig Campbell who offers SEO services in the UK had been hired by MEP Nigel Farage to build his MEP website or maybe do some SEO work and he’d added a footer link: web designers and SEO companies adding footer links from websites they build/work on is a common way for them to build backlinks.
+As long as they have permission for the links, no major problem, but some add them without permission which is unethical/blackhat.

 I took a quick look and couldn’t see the backlink reported by the Ubersuggest backlink checker tool with anchor text “Craig Campbell SEO“, it looked like the link might be hidden.

 So Viewed HTML Source of https://www.nigelfaragemep.co.uk/ and searched through the HTML code and found the Craig Campbell SEO text link and some other uses of the phrase “Craig Campbell SEO”:

 <meta property="og:description" content="Enter your email if you support Nigel!
 Nigel in Brussels after Commons' Brexit Vote https://www.youtube.com/watch?v=XR2snMKWbUM Nigel Farage MEP Follow @Nigel_Farage Craig Campbell SEO">

 <meta name="twitter:description" content="Enter your email if you support Nigel!
 Nigel in Brussels after Commons' Brexit Vote https://www.youtube.com/watch?v=XR2snMKWbUM Nigel Farage MEP Follow @Nigel_Farage Craig Campbell SEO">